God of War PC – Best Graphics Settings for FPS

 PeripheralsRazer Viper Mini, HyperX Cloud Stinger, Keychron K-82, MSI G241 – 144Hz

-Tips To Get More FPS + Results of Benchmark
+Tips To Get More FPS and Results of Benchmark

-For the tips, I would say that you can try to run this game on a 1050TI, 960, or R9, but it will depend on the type of processor you have also.
-Try to have atleast a mid-tier CPU like i5 10th gen, or Ryzen 5 series.
+For the tips, I would say that you can try to run this game on a 1050TI, 960, or R9, but it will depend on the type of processor you have.
+Try to have at least a mid-tier CPU like i5 10th gen, or Ryzen 5 series.
 This will be the sweet spot.

-Here are the results for the benchmark test I ran for GoW PC:
+Here are the results of the benchmark test I ran for GoW PC:

 Average FPS72-75